Create Refund

 Example - Partial Refund

-Minimal example displaying how to perform a partial refund.
+Minimal example displaying how to perform a partial Refund.

-In this example, lets assume that the full Payment amount is 299.00 SEK and only want to refund 100.00 SEK.
+In this example, let's assume that the full Payment amount is 299.00 SEK and only want to refund 100.00 SEK.

 Request